-The Stock Island site currently consists of four combustion turbines and two diesel generating units.
+The Stock Island site currently consists of four combustion turbines, three diesel generating units, one of which is a high speed diesel that had been previously retired but refurbished and brought back into service in July of 2012.
 The site receives water from the Florida Keys Aqueduct Authority via a pipeline from the mainland, and also uses on-site groundwater.
 The site receives delivery of fuel oil to its unloading system through waterborne delivery, and also has the capability of receiving fuel oil deliveries via truck.